The Ultimate Winter Packing List Chicago Edition For 2025

 • Will I be able to wear thick socks with the size of boots I’m getting?
 Maybe size up!

-When picking out winter shoes/boots, I usually browse online to see other people’s recommendations, and I make a decision based on what I am going to need the shoe for.
+When picking out winter shoes or boots, I usually browse online to see other people’s recommendations and decide based on what I will need the shoe for.

-Maybe it’s walking a lot/sightseeing, in that case, Uggs make really cute boots (they’ve come a LONG way since the classic Ugg boot) and they now have different boots with chic, minimalistic, stylish designs that WILL keep your foot warm.
+Maybe you’re walking a lot or sightseeing.
+In that case, Uggs make really cute boots (they’ve come a long way since the classic Ugg boot).
+They now have different boots with chic, minimalistic, stylish designs that WILL keep your feet warm.

 >> Read More: A Local’s Guide to the 21 Best Chicago Winter Boots